-Part 5.
-Investigation and Resolution
+Part 6.
+Investigation and Resolution.

-The college, university, or system office shall take timely action to stop behavior prohibited by Board Policy 1B.1, conduct investigations, and take appropriate action to prevent recurring misconduct.
+The system office, college or university has an affirmative duty to take timely and appropriate action to stop behavior prohibited by Board Policy 1B.1, conduct investigations and take appropriate action to prevent recurring misconduct.

-Subpart A. Personal resolution
+Subpart A. Personal resolution.